ruanxin/template-operator/README.md

     ENTRYPOINT ["/manager"]
     ```

-    The sample module data in this repository includes both a Helm Chart and a YAML manifest in `module-data/helm` and `module-data/yaml` directories, respectively.
+    The sample module data in this repository includes a YAML manifest in `module-data/yaml` directories.
-    You reference the Helm Chart directory with `spec.chartPath` attribute of the `SampleHelm` CR.
     You reference the YAML manifest directory with `spec.resourceFilePath` attribute of the `Sample` CR.
     The example custom resources in the `config/samples` directory are already referencing the mentioned directories.
     Feel free to organize the static data in a different way, the included `module-data` directory serves just as an example.
-    You may also decide to not include any static data at all - in that case you have to provide the controller with the Helm/YAML data at runtime using other techniques, for example Kubernetes volume mounting.
+    You may also decide to not include any static data at all - in that case you have to provide the controller with the YAML data at runtime using other techniques, for example Kubernetes volume mounting.

 2. Build and push your module operator binary by adjusting `IMG` if necessary and running the inbuilt kubebuilder commands.
    Assuming your operator image has the following base settings: